mesosphere/bun/README.md

 # Bun

+:warning: **Please note that D2iQ supplies Bun "as is" and does not support it.
+We created this tool for D2iQ development and support teams to surfaces potential errors or misconfigurations for further analysis by trained individuals.
+As such, it can and does produce false-positive results.**

 Command-line program which detects the most common problems in a DC/OS cluster by analyzing its [diagnostics bundle](https://docs.mesosphere.com/1.11/cli/command-reference/dcos-node/dcos-node-diagnostics-create/).

-## PLEASE NOTE
-Bun is unsupported, and is supplied 'as is'.

-It is primarily intended for use by D2iQ development and support teams.
-It surfaces 'potential' errors or misconfigurations for further analysis by trained individuals.
-As such, it can, and does, produce 'false positive' messages.

-## Bun

 ```
 $ bun